Farmed and Dangerous: Production

 The series was co-produced by Chipotle Mexican Grill and the New York-based production company Piro, co-owned by producer Daniel M. Rosenberg.
-Rosenberg and co-owner of Piro, director Tim Piper (aka Timothy David), wrote the script.
+Rosenberg and co-owner of Piro, director Tim Piper (a.k.a.
+Timothy David), wrote the script.
 It took two years to make.

 The series is part of an unconventional Chipotle marketing campaign to make people think about the origins of their food.

 Although the series was commissioned and funded by Chipotle, and their executives consulted on and approved the script, the company hardly makes an appearance in the series.
 It only appears twice, both times as part of jokes.
 Chris Arnold, Chipotle communications director, said that they believed "the more people are informed about their food, the more they will want to make healthy choices like eating at Chipotle".

 Release

 Farmed and Dangerous was released on Hulu across four webisodes from February 17, 2014.

 Reception and impact

 Boulder Weekly described the series as "part espionage drama, part sitcom, part love story", and praised it as "as well-produced as just about anything you'll see on cable TV, with slick cinematography and quality actors".

 Some agricultural groups criticized the series as unrealistic.

 The New York Times reported third-party research showing that Farmed and Dangerous was more influential in changing audience behavior than 98 percent of films and TV shows of recent years that were made to have social impact (including An Inconvenient Truth and other well-known films).